AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Methods

 \section{Methods}

-In this section, we explain our evaluation of the following Vision Language Models: Meta: Llama 3.2 90B Vision Instruct (90 billion parameters), Meta: Llama 4 Maverick (17 billion active parameters and 128 experts), Meta: Llama 4 Scout (17 billion active parameters and 16 experts), xAI: Grok 4, Google: Gemma 3 27B (27 billion parameters), Google: Gemini 2.5 Pro, OpenAI: GPT-4o, Qwen: Qwen2.5 VL 72B Instruct (72 billion parameters), Mistral: Pixtral Large 2411 (124 billion parameters), Anthropic: Claude Opus 4.1, and Anthropic: Claude Sonnet 4, on a modified version of the MMVP Benchmark \citep{llama32, llama4, grok4, gemma3, gemini2.5, gpt4o, qwen, pixtral, opus, sonnet}.
-To our modified version, we add categories to the MMVP Benchmark to match the tasks of the visual understanding questions.
-We also evaluated the following Image Generation Models: OpenAI: DALL·E 3, Google: Gemini 2.5 Flash Image, \& Stability AI: Stable Diffusion 3.5 Large (8.1 billion parameters) on \textit{AMVICC}, which contains prompts constructed to mirror the questions on the MMVP Benchmark with corresponding categories \citep{dalle3, gemini25flash, stabled}.
-VLM models were chosen to provide a variance across open-source and closed-source models while also providing variability across model size, architecture, and training methods.
-Due to a smaller selection of state-of-the-art image generation models due to access and availability, we were only able to choose 3 models with variance across providers, training data, architecture, and size.
+In this section, we explain our evaluation of the following Vision Language Models: Meta: Llama 3.2 90B Vision Instruct (90 billion parameters), Meta: Llama 4 Maverick (17 billion active parameters and 128 experts), Meta: Llama 4 Scout (17 billion active parameters and 16 experts), xAI: Grok 4, Google: Gemma 3 27B (27 billion parameters), Google: Gemini 2.5 Pro, OpenAI: GPT-4o, Qwen: Qwen2.5 VL 72B Instruct (72 billion parameters), Mistral: Pixtral Large 2411 (124 billion parameters), Anthropic: Claude Opus 4.1, and Anthropic: Claude Sonnet 4, all based on a modified version of the MMVP benchmark \citep{llama32, llama4, grok4, gemma3, gemini2.5, gpt4o, qwen, pixtral, opus, sonnet}.
+To our modified version, we assign categories to MMVP benchmark questions to match the tasks of the visual understanding questions.
+Along with the VLMs, we also evaluate the following Image Generation Models: OpenAI: DALL·E 3, Google: Gemini 2.5 Flash Image, and Stability AI: Stable Diffusion 3.5 Large (8.1 billion parameters), all based on \textit{AMVICC}, which contains prompts constructed to mirror the questions from MMVP with corresponding categories \citep{dalle3, gemini25flash, stabled}.
+VLMs are chosen to provide a variance across open-source and closed-source models while also providing variability across model size, architecture, and training methods.
+Due to limited access and availability, there is a smaller selection of state-of-the-art IGMs; we are only able to choose 3 models with variance across providers, training data, architecture, and size.